List of jerez cream sherry wines for all budgets

 If you would like more information about the types of sweet and dry sherry wines, please click here.
 On the other hand, you can watch the following video to learn how each sherry wine is made.

 As I lead sherry wine tours in the province of Cadiz, some guests have asked me which sherry I recommend.
-In this blog I talk about my recommendations and the cream sherry wines that I use on my routes.
+In this blog I talk about my recommendations and the cream sherry wines that I use on my sherry tours.
 If you are planning to buy one of these cream sherry wines, I am leaving you a direct link to buy them through Amazon.
 It won’t cost you more, but It will really help out this project.